Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Discussion

 In addition to driving inflation, the enhancement of the power spectrum can also serve as a mechanism for the generation of primordial black holes (PBHs).
 This requires a strong excitation of the vector field during the late stages of inflation.
 We discussed two toy examples of $h$: Gaussian and top-hat.
 The Gaussian is employed to discuss the broad case, while the top-hat is used to address the sharp case, as both yield more precise analytical results.
-Due to the non-decaying entropy perturbations, the large-scale power spectrum is shifted compared to the single-field one.
-The amplitude of the shift depends on the details of vector fields dynamics, i.e., $\delta N$ and $h$, as shown in (\ref{DeltaZetaLS}) and (\ref{DeltaZetaenvLS}).
-For the shape top-hat case, this amplitude is only a function of $\delta N$, allowing for an analytical calculation of the shape of the power spectrum.
-Given the exponential dependence of the power spectrum shape on these parameters and the subsequent exponential dependence of PBH abundance on the power spectrum shape, the PBH abundance is highly sensitive to these parameters.
+Due to the non-decaying entropy perturbations, the large-scale power spectrum is shifted compared to the single-field case.
+The amplitude of this shift depends on the dynamics of the vector fields, i.e., $\delta N$ and $h$, as shown in (\ref{DeltaZetaLS}) and (\ref{DeltaZetaenvLS}).
+For the sharp top-hat case, this amplitude is only a function of $\delta N$, allowing for an analytical calculation of the shape of the power spectrum.
+Given the exponential dependence of the power spectrum's shape on these parameters and the subsequent exponential dependence of PBH abundance on the power spectrum's shape, the PBH abundance is highly sensitive to these parameters.
 Whether it's $h$ or $\delta N$, even slight variations can significantly reduce the abundance of PBHs.
-Certainly, this sensitivity is also related to the specific details of the PBH collapse.
-For instance, we demonstrated that under the same $\delta_c$, smoothing the same fluctuations in different ways can lead to vastly different results, not only in PBH abundance but also in the masses of PBH formation.
+Certainly, this sensitivity is also related to the specific details of PBH collapse.
+For instance, we demonstrated that, under the same $\delta_c$, smoothing the same fluctuations in different ways can lead to vastly different results, not only in PBH abundance but also in the masses of the PBH formation.
 For example, compared to a Gaussian window function, using a top-hat window function typically results in PBHs with smaller masses.
 Further investigation is required to address this question comprehensively.